AIrjen/OneButtonPrompt/user_guides/wildcards_and_dynamic_prompts_extension.md

 However, Dynamic Prompts can be combined with One Button Prompt.
 You can use the wildcards supported by Dynamic Prompts also in the prompt prefix, prompt suffix and subject override fields.

+It also supports the Dynamic Prompts syntax of {cat|dog} to switch during batch processing.

+Basically, you can run Dynamic Prompts on top of One Button Prompt.

 Meaning that if you have managed your own wildcards before, you can use them here as well.
 With the standard settings, these are __ __wildcardname__ __

 In this example, I have a bird.txt wildcard file in \extensions\sd-dynamic-prompts\wildcards\